keithagroves/agent-to-service/README.md

 ![Status: Alpha](https://img.shields.io/badge/Status-Alpha-yellow) ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg) [![Discord](https://img.shields.io/badge/Discord-A2S_PROTOCOL-blue?logo=discord&logoColor=white)](https://discord.gg/mMfxvMtHyS)

-The **Agent-to-Service Protocol (A2S)** provides a standardized framework for AI agents to dynamically discover, understand, and interact with arbitrary services at runtime.
-It enables agents to go beyond their pre-programmed functionalities by discovering new capabilities, orchestrating external APIs, and handling complex workflows—all while ensuring structured, auditable, and secure operations.
+The **Agent-to-Service Protocol (A2S)** provides a standardized framework for AI agents to dynamically discover, understand, and interact with services at runtime.
+It enables agents to transcend their initial programming by discovering new capabilities, orchestrating external APIs, and handling complex workflows—while ensuring structured, auditable, and secure operations.

 ## Overview

-A2S is designed for scenarios where AI agents must operate in dynamic environments, discovering and invoking new services as they become available.
-By defining capabilities, parameters, tasks, and flow controls, A2S standardizes how agents interface with services and compose functionalities.
+A2S is designed for scenarios where AI agents operate in dynamic environments, discovering and invoking new services as they emerge.
+By defining capabilities, parameters, tasks, and flows, A2S standardizes how agents interface with services and compose functionalities.

 **Example Scenario:**